Chouffe/notes/docker/docker.md

 ### Production

+Ensure that every image runs without any extra, surrounding configuration or code.

-* Never use bind mounts in production
+* Never use bind mounts in production: A container should work standalone, you should not have source code on your remote machine - use `COPY` instead of bind mounts.
 * Containerized apps might need a build step (optimization for instance)
 * Multi-container projects might need to be split (or should be split) across multiple hosts / remote machines